 For the most part, technical writers are looking forward to the introduction of AI into technical writing because it provides an easier way to research, brainstorm ideas, and develop early drafts.

-Meanwhile, technical writers are able to focus on the human and creative side of technical writing, ensuring they develop user-first content.
+Meanwhile, technical writers can focus on the human and creative aspects of technical writing, ensuring they develop user-first content.

-Therefore, technical writers don’t need to worry about AI taking over their jobs, rather they need to focus on how they may leverage AI to their advantage.
+Therefore, technical writers don’t need to worry about AI taking over their jobs; instead, they need to focus on how they may leverage AI to their advantage.